2024-2025 Edition

-Professors: Elizabeth Ananat, André Burgstaller, Alan Dye, Daniel Hamermesh (Distinguished Scholar), Sharon Harrison, Shaw-Hwa Lo (Statistics), Lalith Munasinghe, David Weiman (Alena Wels Hirschorn '58 Professor)
+Professors: Elizabeth Ananat, André Burgstaller (Professor Emeritus), Alan Dye.
+Sharon Harrison, Jingchen Liu (Statistics), Shaw-Hwa Lo (Statistics).
+Lalith Munasinghe, Randall Reback, David Weiman (Alena Wels Hirschorn '58 Professor of Economics)

 The Economics-Statistics, Computational Track requires a minimum of 16 courses (52 minimum credits).